 Go to Costa Rica

 San Juan Del Sur is close to the border of Costa Rica, about a 45-minute drive.
 It’s common for backpackers to continue their journey after Sunday Funday towards Costa Rica.
 You can book a bus shuttle in town from San Juan Del Sur, Nicaragua to the Costa Rica border or to San Jose (the capital of Costa Rica) online here.
+Upon arriving in Costa Rica, the best place to go is Tamarindo which is just two hours south of the border.

 I hope you found this post helpful if you’re planning to head to Sunday Funday in San Juan Del Sur, Nicaragua.
 Let me know if you have any questions in the comments below, or if you went to the event.
 I’d love to hear about your experience there!